luis12pez/Tableau-viz/README.md

 ## DATA ANALYSIS WORKFLOW

-1. Databases available either in  public serves (sucha as ElephantSQL) or the file/link will be available to download locally.
+1. Databases available either in  public serves (such as ElephantSQL) or the file/link will be available to download locally.
 2. Data cleaning, primary visualization, and transformation is performed with the help of Python and MS Excel, depending on the specific cases.
 3. Final data visualization and dashboarding using Tableau.